top of page

 This production explores the complexities of Black political identity and is a story about how humans navigate nuance.
 It premiered to sold-out houses at both the Pan African Film Festival in Los Angeles (as the featured theatrical production) and the Skirball Cultural Center.
 The Intersection has staged in venues and universities across the U.S., England, France, the Netherlands and Brazil.

 As an international public speaker, Funmilola has delivered keynote addresses, lectures and performances at universities across the U.S. and Europe.
 Some of the venues include UCLA School of Law, Oxford University, Dartmouth, Stanford and Harvard.
-As a founding member of the Black Lives Matter movement and national network, Funmilola contributed to the organization's inception in 2013 and served as the Arts and Culture director for the LA chapter for years following.
+As a founding member of the Black Lives Matter movement, Funmilola contributed to the organization's inception in 2013 and served as the Arts and Culture director for the LA chapter for years following.

 Currently serving as professor of Pan African Studies at California State University, Los Angeles, Fagbamila joined the faculty in Fall 2016 immediately following the completion of her graduate studies at UCLA.
 In 2015, Funmilola was honored by the United States Congress and the Black Community, Clergy and Labor Alliance for her commendable scholarship.
 In 2017, Prof. Fagbamila was awarded the inaugural Artist-in-Residence position at UCLA Luskin's Institute on Inequality and Democracy.
 And in 2018, Amplify Africa and the US Congress honored Funmilola once more with an award for "excellence in the field of education".